UN-OCHA/hpc-content-site/html/themes/custom/common_design_subtheme/README.md

 - [Site main navigation - block](templates/block/block--gho-main-menu.html.twig):

-  GHO uses a custom block defined in the `gho-general` custom module for the main navigation shown in the header to enable node access check.
+  GHO uses a custom block defined in the `gho_general` custom module for the main navigation shown in the header to enable node access check.
 Though the name of the template is different, it's basically a copy of the `block--system-menu-block--main.html.twig` from the main theme.